Youth Conservation Opportunities on Public Lands

 Statutory formula is not applicable to this assistance listing.

-Matching is voluntary.
+Matching is mandatory.
+25%.
 The Public Land Corps Act requires a recipient match of 25%.
 The Public Lands Corps Act stipulates that the BLM must share the costs of work performed by youth or conservation corps with non-federal sources.
 Pursuant to 16 U.S.C.
 1729, the Secretary of the Interior may not pay more than 75% of the costs of any appropriate conservation project carried out on public lands by a qualified youth or conservation corps.
 The remaining 25% of costs may be provided from non-federal sources in the form of funds, donations, in-kind services, facilities, materials, equipment, or any combination thereof.
-MOE requirements are not applicable to this program.

 MOE requirements are not applicable to this assistance listing.